Covid-19: Nine more Covid-related deaths and 1,320 new cases

 Vaccines

-A total of 6,593,688 Covid-19 vaccines have been administered in the Republic of Ireland.
+As of Sunday a total of 6,614,044 Covid-19 vaccines have been administered in the Republic of Ireland.

 Source: Department of Health Ireland